Grokery/grokerylab/README.md

 # GrokeryLab

-    Grok v: To understand deeply and intuitively or by empathy
+    Grok v: To understand deeply and intuitively

-GrokeryLab is an end-to-end data pipeline management platform.
+GrokeryLab is a business intelligence pipeline management platform.

 ## Usage